isomerpages/moe-marisstellahigh/_for-students/For Students (Primary)/Books, Uniform and Name Tag.md

 Business Hours:<br>
 Mon - Sat from 10 a.m. to 6 p.m.
 (Lunch break from 1 p.m. to 2 p.m.)<br>
 Closed on Sun &amp; Public Holidays<br>
-Note: Retail outlet at Bras Basah Complex has ceased operation.